-The authors wish to thank Dr. Akira Onda, Dr. Kazuya Yamauchi, Dr. Yoshiaki Takeyachi, Dr. Ichiro

-Takahashi, Dr. Hisayoshi Tachihara, and Dr. Bunji Takayama for participating in the data collection.
-The authors would also like to thank 5 public health nurses (Ms. Nobuko Fujita, Ms. Nakako Hoshi, Ms. Misako Hoshi, Ms. Naoko Imada, and Ms. Seiko Kanno) for their support in carrying out this study.
+The authors wish to thank Dr Akira Onda, Dr Kazuya Yamauchi, Dr Yoshiaki Takeyachi, Dr Ichiro Takahashi, Dr Hisayoshi Tachihara, and Dr Bunji Takayama for participating in the data collection.
+The authors would also like to thank 5 public nurses (Nobuko Fujita, Nakako Hoshi, Misako Hoshi, Naoko Imada, and Seiko Kanno) for their support in carrying out this study.

-Conflict of interest disclosure
+Conflict of Interest Disclosure